In the wake of a spate of delicious looking carp belly salad pics on Facebook, Outdoorstype takes a closer look at carp in the Murray River.

 Use tongs to put the hot crispy fish on top of the salad and drizzle salad dressing over the lot.

 The CSIRO is testing a virus which will kill up to 80% of carp in the Murray Darling river system upon release.
-It’s hard to say what this means for the long term prospects of catching and eating carp from the river but so far the science says it’s fine.
+They haven’t decided to release it yet and it’s hard to say what this means for the long term prospects of catching and eating carp from the river.
+So far the science says it’s fine.
 Click here for info.

 Fishing for carp is all about simple bait and simple techniques and you can catch them everywhere.